wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/ignore-tyk-classic.md

 title: Using the Ignore Authentication middleware with Tyk Classic APIs
 date: 2024-01-24
 description: "Using the Ignore Authentication middleware with Tyk Classic APIs"
-tags: ["ignore authentication", "ignore", "ignore auth", "authentication", "middleware", "per-endpoint", "Tyk Classic"]
+tags: ["ignore authentication", "ignore", "ignore auth", "authentication", "middleware", "per-endpoint", "Tyk Classic", "Tyk Classic APIs"]
 ---

 The [Ignore Authentication]({{< ref "product-stack/tyk-gateway/middleware/ignore-middleware" >}}) middleware instructs Tyk Gateway to skip the authentication step for calls to an endpoint, even if authentication is enabled for the API.

-When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition either manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk Classic APIs the middleware is configured in the Tyk Classic API Definition, either manually within the `.json` file or from the API Designer in the Tyk Dashboard.

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/ignore-tyk-oas" >}}) page.